 - We will subpoena the police officer to come in and testify where that will help the case.

-- We know each and every DMV hearing officer, and how best to get to a successful outcome in these cases.
+- We know each and every DMV hearing officer, and successful DMV hearing strategies, and how best to get to a successful outcome in these cases.